eclipse-theia/theia-website/src/docs/user_ai.md

 Some agents advertise a set of optional capabilities directly in the chat input.
 When such an agent is selected or pinned, compact toggle chips appear in the input area.
 Each chip represents a named capability that is off by default; clicking it enables it for your next request.
 Clicking again disables it.
 The chip shows a brief description in a tooltip on hover.

-For example, when using Theia Coder in Agent Mode, three capability chips are available:
+For example, when using Theia Coder in Agent Mode, the following capability chips are available:

 - **Shell Execution** — grants the agent access to shell commands.
 Coder will still prefer workspace tasks and dedicated file tools, and only fall back to shell execution when no better option exists.
 - **GitHub** — enables GitHub interactions by delegating to the GitHub agent.
 With this active, Coder can read issues, create pull requests, query repositories, and more.
 - **AppTester** — activates post-implementation UI testing by delegating to the AppTester agent.
 After completing an implementation, Coder will automatically hand off to AppTester to verify the result.
+- **Memory** — lets the agent build up and consult a persistent knowledge base for the current workspace, so later sessions can build on earlier findings (see [Memory](#memory) below).

 <div style="text-align:center; margin-top: 1rem; margin-bottom: 1rem;">
 <video src="../../capabilities-coder-demo.webm" width="75%" autoplay loop controls class="rounded-2"></video>